petrelharp/clinal-lineages/sims/README.md

 Many plots can be produced by `haplotype-plots.R`;
 this runs on the `sims.sums` object saved out by the script in the file `results_runid_%s_simsums.Robj`.
-For instance, to run this, we could do as follows:
+The script `make-plots.R` will load the required things and run `haplotype-plots.R`;
+it works as follows:
 ```
 get_simparams <- function (fname) {
     strings <- c( SIGMA="SIGMA", ninds="Ninds", ndemes="ndemes", S="s", tau="tau", run.id="runid_" )